Tocopherol, Alpha-tocopherol, dl-tocopherol, Tocotrienol, RRR-alpha-tocopherol

 How It Works

 A diet containing adequate amounts of vitamin E is important in maintaining general health, and may prevent against some forms of cancer.
-The ability of vitamin E to prevent or treat Alzheimer’s disease, rheumatoid arthritis, or heart disease requires further study.
+The ability of vitamin E to prevent or treat Alzheimer’s disease or heart disease requires further study.

 Vitamin E, also known as alpha-tocopherol, is a natural antioxidant that is found in foods such as plant oils, eggs, nuts, green leafy vegetables, and whole grains.
-The major function of vitamin E is to act as a free-radical scavenger, meaning that it neutralizes free radicals and protects cells from their damaging effects.
+Its major function is to neutralize free radicals, meaning that it protects cells from their damaging effects.
 Therefore, vitamin E is being investigated in conditions such as Alzheimer’s disease and cancer, in which free radical damage is known to play a part.
-(See the Research Evidence section for more information about this.)

-One clinical trial showed that vitamin E helped prevent progression of Alzheimer’s disease.
-A few population-based studies have suggested that high intake of vitamin E in the diet is associated with a lower risk of developing Alzheimer’s disease.
+One clinical trial showed that vitamin E reduced progression of Alzheimer’s disease.
+A few population-based studies suggest that high dietary intake of vitamin E may lower risk of developing Alzheimer’s disease.

 - To prevent cancer

-Large population-based studies in Finland found that taking vitamin E supplements reduced the risk of prostate and colorectal cancers in male smokers.
-However, initial data from the large-scale SELECT (Selenium and Vitamin E Cancer Prevention) Trial shows vitamin E taken alone or with selenium for five years, did not reduce the risk of prostate cancer.
-Vitamin E supplementation had no effect on lung, urinary tract, pancreas, mouth or stomach cancer risks.
-Another trial in patients with head and neck cancers found that patients who received vitamin E had a higher rate of second primary cancers compared with those on placebo, and that vitamin E may interfere with radiation therapy.
+Data on whether Vitamin E supplementation can reduce cancer risk are mixed.
+Large population-based studies suggest it may reduce risk of prostate and colorectal cancers in male smokers.
+However, initial data from the SELECT Trial shows vitamin E taken alone or with selenium for 5 years did not reduce prostate cancer risk, and even increased risk after 7-year follow-up.
+Vitamin E also had no effect on lung, urinary tract, pancreas, mouth or stomach cancer risks.
+Another trial in patients with head and neck cancers found that patients who received vitamin E had a higher rate of second primary cancers compared with placebo, and that vitamin E may interfere with radiation therapy.

-- A recent analysis of seven brands of commercially available vitamin E found their actual content to vary considerably from the labeled dosage, from 41% less than the labeled amount, to 57% more.
+- An analysis of commercially available vitamin E supplements found the actual content to vary considerably from the labeled dosage, from 41% less to 57% more than the labeled amounts.

-- This product is regulated by the FDA as a dietary supplement.
-Unlike approved drugs, supplements are not required to be manufactured under specific standardized conditions.
-This product may not contain the labeled amount or may be contaminated.
-In addition, it may not have been tested for safety or effectiveness.
+- This product is regulated by the FDA as a dietary supplement and is not required to be manufactured under specific standardized conditions.
+Therefore, it may not have been tested for safety or effectiveness, may not contain the labeled amount, or may be contaminated.